FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/securing-game-account.md

 ### Automatic Logout

 A gaming account can be configured to automatically log out after sitting idle for a set number of minutes or hours.
-This helps prevent attackers from accessing an account that is still logged in on a user’s device.
+Session timeouts like this prevent attackers from accessing an account that is still logged in on a user’s device.

 ## Conclusion